 Hide Chicken Pox Scars with Makeup

-Edited by Donna, Anonymous, Eng, Doug Collins and 1 other
+Edited by Donna, Eng, Doug Collins, Nuance

 Masking chickenpox scars with make-up can be a challenge, because often the scars are indented and darker than the rest of your skin.
 Follow these steps to improve the look of your complexion by hiding the scars using a few make-up tricks.